Metallic Rouge: Immortal Nine

 A member of the Immortal Nine who currently works for Alter.
 He is a manipulative trickster who sets up scenarios to make his former associates fight Rouge for his entertainment.
-He was also the true culprit behind a string of murders that the public believes Rouge committed, which he did by disguising himself as her.
+He was also the true culprit behind a string of murders that the public thinks Rouge committed, which he did by disguising himself as her.

 His battle form is a yellow suit of armor resembling a jester called Hell Giallon and he wields energy chakrams, which he can control telepathically.
 He can also disguise himself as others by altering his appearance.